-Practical steps to help you create a workable parenting plan with your child's other parent.
+Practical steps to help you create a workable parenting plan with your child's other parent in a Georgia divorce.

 To successfully negotiate with the other parent, or to work well with any professional, you will want to collect and review all relevant documents.
 These include:

 - court documents you have filed or received, such as a "summons," "petition," "complaint," "response," "answer," "declaration" or "affidavit"

 - correspondence from an attorney, counselor, mediator or court official regarding a separation, divorce, paternity, child support, custody or visitation

 - court orders regarding a legal separation, divorce, paternity declaration or award of custody

 - previously mediated, arbitrated or negotiated agreements between you and the other parent